Baha2rM98/RSA/README.md

-# RSA
-RSA-1024
+# RSA-1024

 RSA is a asymmetric key algorithm. you can use it to encrypt or decrypt your datas

+## NOTICE:
-NOTICE: it is just a simple impelemention of RSA algorithm and it is not efficient enough :)
+it is just a simple impelemention of RSA algorithm and it is not efficient enough :)